ACRL 2019 offers a variety of options for participation and features eight session formats to suit a wide range of presentation and learning styles.

 The Virtual Conference’s synchronous webcasts allow presenters and attendees to interact online via audio, video, and screen share.
 This is a great option if you want to present at ACRL 2019 but do not have the time or budget to travel.
 You may present from the conference location in Cleveland or remotely from another location with a high-speed Internet connection and microphone.
 Webcasts are 60 minutes long (including Q&A).
 Choose a relevant, timely topic that lends itself to presentation in an online environment.
 If your proposal is accepted, you will receive training on how to give an effective virtual presentation using our software system (Adobe Connect or similar).
 Proposals will be evaluated by the following criteria: timeliness of the topic; ability to provoke new ways of thinking or demonstrate innovative approaches; potential to engage the audience and incorporate active learning; inclusion of well defined, actionable learning objectives (see “Proposal Instructions” for guidance on creating learning outcomes); and appropriateness of the selected conference tags.

 Workshops offer two to three contact hours that provide active and in-depth learning.
 Participants will engage an issue, learn a new skill, or develop an action plan or other activity where hands-on learning is integral.
 Proposals should allow for significant involvement and contribution to the learning process from the participants.
 Proposals will be selected for the conference based on the timeliness of the topic, the stated learning outcomes, drafts of interactive exercise(s), and the degree of active learning.
 In order to ensure that the sessions really are “hands-on” and provide participants with a tangible skill or action plan by the end of the session, submissions must include an example of an activity you plan to provide.
+This can be included as part of the long description on the submission form.
 The learning experience should excite and encourage the participants to take risks, question assumptions, and fully engage in the learning process.
 Participants should leave the session with information to share with their home institutions.
 Sessions will be limited to approximately 100 participants in order to provide a meaningful environment for active learning.